MoonsuKang/MoonsuKang/README.md

 ### HELLO
 - My name is Moonsu Kang.
-- I am currently majored in Software.
+- I majored in Software.
 - I have a strong interest in Android dev.